versluis/Strings-In-Out/README.md

-# Strings In Out
+# Strings In/Out
-C Project demonstrating how to take input from the keyboard
+C Project demonstrating how to take input from the keyboard.